rapid7/insightconnect-plugins/plugins/abnormal_security/help.md

 ## Troubleshooting

-*There is no troubleshooting for this plugin.*
+*This plugin does not contain a troubleshooting.*

 # Version History

+* 2.0.3 - Fix issue where Case ID was being returned as an integer in the `get_cases` and `get_case_details` action
 * 2.0.2 - Fix bug where toTime was being used as gte rather than lte in requests, used in the `get_cases` and `get_threats` actions
 * 2.0.1 - To remove formatting of the fromTime or toTime values used in the `get_cases` and `get_threats` actions
 * 2.0.0 - Add support to select the time filter filed in `get_cases` action | bump SDK version
 * 1.3.0 - New logo and requirements update
 * 1.2.0 - New actions Manage Case and Manage Threat
 * 1.1.0 - New actions Get Cases and Get Case Details
 * 1.0.0 - Initial plugin

 # Links